microsoft/azure-health-data-services-toolkit/samples/CustomRequestHeaders/README.md

-# Using Custom Identity Header
+# Using Custom Request Header

-This sample solution describes how to append and replace existing headers with custom headers by using claim type in the security token and returns the modified collection headers.
+This sample solution describes how to append and replace existing headers with custom headers by determining the value in an incoming http request and returns the modified collection headers.

 ## Concepts
-- This sample demonstrates the feature Custom Headers available in Azure Health Data Services SDK. given sample allows user to inject a new header name with the value determined by a claim type in the security token.
+- This sample demonstrates the feature Custom Headers available in Azure Health Data Services SDK. given sample allows user to inject a new header name with the value determined by an incoming http request.

 - sample is helpful if you are planning to append and replace existing headers with custom headers and return the modified collection headers.
-The `name` parameter is the name of the new http header, the value is a claim type in the security token which is used in new header.
+The `name` parameter is the name of the new http header, the  value is a name of a header in an incoming http request value is used in the new header.

 ## Prerequisites